SWhetsel

 Also on the Ohio Attorney Generals website (http://www.ag.state.oh.us/le/prevention/concealcarry/index.asp) when you view the example sign there is a note next to the download that reads this.

-Again with the CCW not open carry.
-I just found all of this very interesting.(NOTE: This is an example of a standard warning sign approved for use on state buildings.
+(NOTE: This is an example of a standard warning sign approved for use on state buildings.
 If you see this sign, it means that you cannot bring your concealed handgun inside.
 This sign is in the public domain.
 Businesses and persons wishing to post such signs are strongly advised to consult their legal counsel for language, style, format and placement.)

-It would seem that in the government "e "allowing" you to bear arms and obtain a CCW, you lose the privilage to carry anywhere.
+It would seem that in the government &quote "allowing" you to bear arms and obtain a CCW, you lose the privilage to carry anywhere.
 And if you do not obtain a permit, then you are clear to openly carry when ever, where ever.

 Bring on the comments.... :lol: